PRC-Data-Challenge-2024/team_tiny_rainbow/README.md

 The following artefacts are present in this repository and will be shared publicly:
 - The source code used for data processing, feature engineering, and training the predictive models.
 - A manuscript (`paper.pdf`) to be submitted to the Journal of Open Aviation Science, an open-access peer-reviewed journal.
 Moreover, we commit ourselves to publish a public pre-print as soon as the paper is submitted.
 - Complementary data used.
-We have limited ourselves to only information publicly available online.
+We have limited ourselves to only use information publicly available online.
 For more information, please refer to the attached manuscript.

 # Open Source Commitment